fegarciatejada/fegarciatejada/README.md

 I’m Fernanda Tejada.

+* George Mason University
-* Currently studying Mathematics, BA with a minor in Computer Science at George Mason University - Virginia, VA.
+Mathematics, BA with minor in Computer Science Dec 2023

-## Expected Graduation
-December 2023

 ## :mailbox_with_mail: How to reach me:
 garciacfernanda@gmail.com